lockss/laaws-metadataextractor/README.md

 ### Set up the TDB tree:
 Edit ./runLaawsMdx and set the TDB_DIR variable properly.

+### Specify the Repository REST web service
+This web service requires that an external Repository REST web service is running so as to provide the contents of Archival Units.

+To specify the properties of the external REST web service used to get the URLs of an Archival Unit, edit in config/lockss.txt the following options with the appropriate values:

+org.lockss.plugin.auContentFromWs.urlListWs.password=the-correct-password
+org.lockss.plugin.auContentFromWs.urlListWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts?committed=false&auid={auid}
+org.lockss.plugin.auContentFromWs.urlListWs.timeoutValue=600
+org.lockss.plugin.auContentFromWs.urlListWs.userName=the-correct-user

+To specify the properties of the external REST web service used to get the artifact properties of a URL, edit in config/lockss.txt the following options with the appropriate values:

+org.lockss.plugin.auContentFromWs.urlArtifactWs.password=the-correct-password
+org.lockss.plugin.auContentFromWs.urlArtifactWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts?committed=false&uri={uri}
+org.lockss.plugin.auContentFromWs.urlArtifactWs.timeoutValue=600
+org.lockss.plugin.auContentFromWs.urlArtifactWs.userName=the-correct-user

+To specify the properties of the external REST web service used to get the content linked to a URL of an Archival Unit, edit in config/lockss.txt the following options with the appropriate values:

+org.lockss.plugin.auContentFromWs.urlContentWs.password=the-correct-password
+org.lockss.plugin.auContentFromWs.urlContentWs.restServiceLocation=http://localhost:the-correct-port/repos/demorepo/artifacts/{artifactid}
+org.lockss.plugin.auContentFromWs.urlContentWs.timeoutValue=600
+org.lockss.plugin.auContentFromWs.urlContentWs.userName=the-correct-user

 ### Build the web service:
 `./buildLaawsMdx`